 In most cases, communication failure is caused by an unplugged wire, a new or faulty internet device (router), or a change to a new internet provider.
-If you’ve covered your bases by ensuring all wires are plugged in, restarted the internet devices, and confirmed new devices are set up and properly connected, it may be time to reach out to a solar maintenance team for troubleshooting.
+If you’ve covered your bases by ensuring all wires are plugged in, restarting the internet devices, and confirming new devices are set up and properly connected, it may be time to reach out to a solar maintenance team for troubleshooting.

 There are two types of faults: ground faults and arc faults.
-Ground faults are caused when electricity strays to an unplanned path to the ground — often due to damaged wires.
+Ground faults are caused when electricity strays onto an unplanned path to the ground, often due to damaged wires.
 Arc faults happen when loose or corroded wiring connections create intermittent contact.

 Neither is good for your system, as they can be dangerous.
 Many inverters are equipped with arc fault and ground fault protection, automatically shutting down if one is detected.
 This can help keep things safe until a professional can come out and repair the issue.

 As with any electrical issue, you shouldn’t try to fix it yourself.
 Contact a qualified solar technician with the proper training and safety equipment to do the job safely.

 Wildlife may decide your solar system is a great place to build a nest, or they might chew on and interfere with wires.
 While we love nature and animals, this type of behavior can cause issues with your solar array—specifically faults and a loss of connection.